 To complete the proof, we check that

 with equality if $\pi_i$ is the uniform distribution over $\Th_i$.
 Observe that for any probability vector $p = (p_1, \ldots, p_d)$, we have

-where the first inequality follows from Cauchy--Schwartz (applied with the vector of ones) and the last inequality holds because over the simplex in $\R^d$, the convex map $p \mapsto p_1^2 + \cdots + p_d^2$ is minimized at the uniform probability vector.
-Moreover, if $p$ is uniform, then both inequalities in \eqref{eq:CS} hold with equality.
+where the first inequality follows from Cauchy--Schwarz (applied with the $d$-vector of ones) and the last inequality holds because the convex map $p \mapsto p_1^2 + \cdots + p_d^2$ is minimized over the simplex (in $\R^d$) at the uniform probability vector.
+Moreover, if $p$ is uniform, then the leftmost and rightmost expressions in \eqref{eq:CS} agree.